dpavliciuc/Bid-App/README.md

 - Styled with Tailwind CSS
 - Mobile support using Tailwind responsive utilities
 - Navigation with React Router DOM
-- Scroll-to-top button for mobile devices
 - JSON used for storing user data and configurations
-- AI bidder with a 20% chance of bidding every 2 seconds (modifiable)
+- AI bidder with a 20% chance of bidding every 2 seconds
 - Item swap after each bidding round ends
 - Notifications whenever a user places a bid or wins an item